stockmind/gpd-pocket-ubuntu-respin/README.md

 It's fast, reliable and multi-platform.

 Boot system using one time boot menu: Press during GPD logo Fn + F7 keys.

+Don't boot your USB from a USB Type C adapter or USB Type C drive as it wouldn't work until USB Type C data is supported by kernel.

 ### Post-install